The latest version of this shoe is the CX238, which we are now linking to.May 2020

 These are great training shoes, especially for winter when the wider base and toe box better accommodate layering and thick socks.
 These are best suited to long slogs out on the road.

-At $299.99, these come with a bit of a premium, but you're paying for premium materials in the sole, upper, and closure system and you'll get superior performance.
-The Fi'zi:Ks might provide comparable performance, but to get much more you're looking at shelling out another hundred or two.
+These come with a bit of a premium, but you're paying for premium materials in the sole, upper, and closure system and you'll get superior performance.
+The Fi'zi:Ks might provide comparable performance, but to get much more you're looking at shelling out a few more clams.

 No, they didn't take home any awards, but these are still fantastic shoes that will serve a lot of riders well.
 These mid-level beasts are affordable and deliver real quality with serious longevity.
 Certainly, there are higher performers out there, but they will require digging much deeper into your pockets, whereas these economically offer up the stiffness and weight that only full carbon soles can deliver, and the tough durability of a fine leather upper.
 Ultimately, these will be most suited to riders with wide feet or winter riders wearing thick socks or layers.